 Serving suggestions

 This cheesy brussels sprouts recipe is ideal for Thanksgiving.
-It will taste fantastic alongside the roast turkey and mashed potatoes.
+It will taste fantastic alongside some turkey breast and mashed potatoes.
+For a whole turkey recipe, make this dry brine turkey.

 Ingredients